Houses of Worship

 Matthew 6:9 “Blessed are the peacemakers for they shall be called sons of God.”
 The ultimate goal for the team is to “prevent” bad things from happening thereby keeping the peace.

 Acts 20:28-31 “Be on guard for yourselves and for all the flock among which the Holy Spirit has made you overseers to shepherd.”
-Shepards guarded the flock and protected it from wolves.
+Your team should be like the shepherds who guarded the flock and protected it from wolves.

 John 15:13 “Greater love has no one than this, that someone lay down his life for his friends.”
 This powerful biblical truth could very well describe the difficult choices AS team members will face.
-Their souls must be ready to meet our Lord.
+Their souls must be ready to meet our Lord or they may not be able to act in the best interest of those they protect.

 Luke 11:21 “When a strong man fully armed guards his own house, his possessions are undisturbed.”
-Jesus assumes the use of force for self-defense.
+Jesus assumes being armed and having the potential to use of force may be needed for self-defense and your AS team should do the same.

 Responding to an Active Shooter